Oncologists & Cancer Specialists

 |Board Certification:||American Board of Radiology|

-After earning her medical degree from Dartmouth/Brown University Medical School, Dr. Hardenbergh completed both an internship at St. Joseph Hospital in Denver and residency at Harvard Medical School's Joint Center for Radiation Therapy.
-Upon completion of her residency, Dr. Hardenbergh received certification from the American Board of Radiology in 1996 with a recertification in 2006.
+After earning her medical degree from Dartmouth/Brown University Medical School, Dr. Hardenbergh completed both an internship at St. Joseph Hospital in Denver and residency at Harvard Medical School's teaching hospitals.
+Upon completion of her residency, Dr. Hardenbergh received certification from the American Board of Radiology in 1996 with a recertification in 2006 and 2016.
+In 2017, Dr. Hardenbergh became a trustee for the American Board of Radiology.

 In 2001, Dr. Hardenbergh and her family moved to the Vail Valley, where she became instrumental in building Shaw Cancer Center.
 It was Dr. Hardenbergh's vision that directed the development of Shaw's multi-disciplinary approach to cancer care, as well as "Spirit of Survival" - Shaw's comprehensive nutrition, fitness and wellness program for survivorship.
 This program and others are a testimony to her belief that cancer treatment and care are about the whole patient and their family.
 Dr. Hardenbergh's commitment to advancing the technology and approach to patient care is exemplified by her contribution to the design of an innovative device to deliver partial breast radiation.
 Through Dr. Hardenbergh's creative input and experience, the engineering and design of this breast brachytherapy tool, later approved by the FDA, has now treated over one-thousand cancer patients to date.